-5.2.2 Waste Collection and Storage
+22.7.2 Waste Collection and Storage

 Construction and demolition wastes will be collected and temporarily stored within the island construction compound, prior to being collected and transported to the mainland by a licensed waste contractor for recycling or disposal at approved facilities.
 All construction and demolition waste materials shall be assessed for the ability to be reused or recycled to minimise the volume of waste requiring disposal.
-Separate waste bins shall be provided to enable efficient separation of waste materials, including designated waste storage bins for separation of:

-- > domestic waste generated by staff and contractors; - > recyclable wastes paper and cardboard, timber, glass, metals and plastic (separate bins for each); and - > non-recyclable waste for disposal.

-Waste storage bins shall be colour coded and/or labelled for separation of wastes into categories using the labelling system specified in Australian Standard AS4123.7 - 2006 Mobile waste containers Part 7:Colours, markings and designation requirements.
+Separate waste bins shall be provided to enable efficient separation of waste materials, including designated waste storage bins for separation of domestic waste generated by staff and contractors, recyclable wastes (paper and cardboard, timber, glass, metals and plastic - separate bins for each) and non-recyclable waste for disposal.
+Waste storage bins shall be colour coded and/or labelled for separation of wastes into categories using the labelling system specified in Australian Standard AS4123.7 - 2006 Mobile waste containers Part 7: Colours, markings and designation requirements.
 Smaller bins shall be provided in convenient and accessible locations relative to construction work areas and shall be emptied regularly into bulk storage bins provided within the construction compound.
-Large items of waste that do not fit into bins provided, shall be removed from the Island as soon as possible to ensure they do not accumulate.
+Large items of waste that do not fit into bins provided, shall be removed from the island as soon as possible to ensure they do not accumulate.
 Timber pallets and packaging material shall be stored within the construction compound and returned to the suppliers at the time of the next delivery.

-All potentially hazardous wastes (eg. waste oils, batteries, fuels and chemical wastes etc) shall be stored in separate containers located within a bunded and roofed hardstand area.
+All potentially hazardous wastes (e.g. waste oils, batteries, fuels and chemical wastes, etc) shall be stored in separate containers located within a bunded and roofed hardstand area.
 No hazardous substances shall be placed in general waste bins or recyclable bins.
 Liquid wastes are not permitted to be disposed of to landfill and must therefore not be placed in waste storage bins.
-Waste materials such as paints, concrete, plaster etc shall be allowed to dry before being placed in the appropriate waste storage container.
+Waste materials such as paints, concrete, plaster, etc. shall be allowed to dry before being placed in the appropriate waste storage container.
 Although not anticipated to be generated in large quantities, any liquid wastes shall be transported by a licensed contractor to appropriate facilities on the mainland.
-No liquid wastes shall be disposed of into the sewerage treatment plant on the Island.
+No liquid wastes shall be disposed of into the sewage treatment plant on the island.

-Waste storage containers and storage of bulk materials (eg. stripped topsoil and mulched vegetation), shall be:

-- > located at least 50 metres from any natural watercourse, including coastal waters; - > located outside of any overland flow paths; - > provided with appropriate erosion and sediment control measures; - > separated from existing villas/units or tourist accommodation to prevent odour and dust nuisance; - > stockpiles of topsoil shall be no greater than 2 metres high, shall be stored for no longer than 6 months to maintain viability, and covered if not intended to be used within 6 weeks; and - > Storage containers for potentially putrescible wastes (eg. food waste, other organics) or wastes with potential to generate windblown litter (eg. paper and plastics) shall be covered at all times.

-5.2.3 Waste Transportation
+22.7.3 Waste Transportation

 The majority of wastes that cannot be reused or recycled on Lindeman Island will be transported on barges to the mainland.
-Wastes will be collected from the Island by a commercial waste contractor licensed to transport waste under the EP Act.
-Waste collection vehicles will travel to and from the Island by a barge, which will also be utilised to deliver construction materials to the Island.
+Wastes will be collected from the island by a commercial waste contractor licensed to transport waste under the EP Act.
+Waste collection vehicles will travel to and from the island by barge, which will also be utilised to deliver construction materials to the island.
 Construction works shall be programmed to minimise barge movements by scheduling the removal of waste materials on barges returning to the mainland after completing delivery of construction materials.
 All waste collection vehicles entering and leaving Lindeman Island must be clean and loads securely stowed, and covered where practicable.

-Wastes will only to be transported to recycling or disposal facilities licensed for the particular waste stream(s) and will be accompanied by relevant waste tracking documentation.
+Wastes will only be transported to recycling or disposal facilities licensed for the particular waste stream(s) and will be accompanied by relevant waste tracking documentation.

-5.2.4 Waste Disposal
+22.7.4 Waste Disposal

-The majority of construction wastes that cannot be reused or recycled on the Island will be transported to Whitsunday Regional Council's Waste Management Facilities (Landfill and Waste Transfer Station).
-The location of Council's existing waste management facilities is shown on Figure 2.
+The majority of construction wastes that cannot be reused or recycled on the island will be transported to Whitsunday Regional Council's waste management facilities (landfill and waste transfer station).
+The location of Council's existing waste management facilities is shown on Figure 22-2.